-The Completion Track of the Elementary program is intended to serve Waldorf elementary educators with both significant lead teaching experience and relevant prior coursework who wish to apply their background to become fully AWSNA-credentialed.
-The Completion Track involves on-campus and online coursework, plus assignments and mentored teaching practice, and is designed to be completed over the course of 13 months.
+The Completion Track of the Elementary program is intended to serve Waldorf elementary educators with both significant lead teaching experience and relevant prior coursework who wish to apply their background to become fully AWSNA-credentialed..
 The program enrolls every year.